The Roman god Jupiter

-However this simple statement belies the true provenance of this divinity, father of the gods, as many others of the time: It is highly likely that all the western deities were in fact an elaboration of the earlier Indo-European deities and that even the name “Iuppiter” is a derivation of an earlier Indo-European form such as “Iou-Pater” or “Dieu Pater” (Dieu-pater meaning “god-father” in Latin).
-Note how the word dies,diei is latin for “day” or “of the day”.
+The Roman god Jupiter was father of the gods: It is highly likely that all the western deities were, in fact, an elaboration of the earlier Indo-European deities and that even the name “Iuppiter” is a derivation of an earlier Indo-European form such as “Iou-Pater” or “Dieu Pater” (Dieu-pater meaning “god-father” in Latin).
+Note how the word dies, diei is Latin for “day” or “of the day”.
 We hence have a very credible archaic form which implied a meaning along the lines of “Father-light” or “father of the light”, highly credible when we consider the mythology surrounding Jupiter.

 Jupiter and Saturn